gbif/registry/registry-service/README.md

 them and flag them as `AMBIGUOUS_INSTITUTION_MISMATCH`

+Finally, if we want to know more about the matches there are 2 things that can help us:
+- The `reasons` field in the response shows all the fields that matched
-Finally, if we want to know more we can send the `verbose` parameter as `true` and all the matches found will be returned.
+- We can send the `verbose` parameter as `true` and all the matches found will be returned